-- The Leaning Abroad Center provides multiple scholarships for students looking for financial help studying abroad.
-Find out more information at the Learning Abroad Center Scholarship Page.
+The Learning Abroad Center provides multiple scholarships for students looking for financial help studying abroad.
+Find out more information on the Learning Abroad Center scholarship page.

-- The China Center provides multiple scholarships for students looking for financial help studying abroad in Greater China.
-Find out more information at their Study Abroad Scholarship page.
+The China Center provides multiple scholarships for students looking for financial help studying abroad in Greater China.
+Find out more information on the China Center study abroad scholarship page.

-For more information contact the Asian Pacific American Resource Center, aparc.umn.edu.
+For more information, contact the Asian Pacific American Resource Center.

-ACOR Academic Fellowships for professional scholars, graduate students, and undergraduates.
 Fellowships are available for Americans, Jordanians, Canadians, and scholars of other nationalities.
-More information on Undergraduate Fellowships at acorjordan.org/about-acor-fellowships/#1473242555486-fdc42f39-aeea.

 Find more information on undergraduate ACOR fellowships on the ACOR website.